Skip to content

 What is endoscopy?

 Veterinary endoscopy is a minimally invasive technique that uses a flexible or rigid scope with a camera to examine and treat internal structures through natural openings or very small incisions.
 At our Santa Monica clinic, Dr. Antonio Pedraza uses endoscopy to investigate chronic vomiting, diarrhea, weight loss, nasal disease and suspected swallowed objects in dogs and cats from across Los Angeles.
 It allows biopsies and the retrieval of some foreign objects without open surgery, which often means less trauma and a faster return to normal for the patient.
 General anesthesia is typically required so the animal stays comfortable and still.
-Whether endoscopy is appropriate depends on individual evaluation, and Dr. Pedraza reviews history, exam findings and imaging before recommending it for your dog or cat.
+Whether endoscopy is appropriate depends on individual evaluation, and Dr. Pedraza reviews history, exam findings and imaging before recommending it for your dog and cat.

 Key facts